 As noted in the current Plan, the oval shaped roundabout at the top of Seaton Road continues to cause problems for buses and long commercial vehicles trying to turn around it.
-It should be replaced by a low profile roundabout of a different shape.
+It should be replaced by a low-profile roundabout of a different shape.

 Consideration should be given to bus movement on North Street East.
-The current situation can be dangerous for vehicles exiting the Coop car park and visibility is impaired by waiting traffic at bus stops and parked vehicles.
+The current situation can be dangerous for vehicles exiting the Co-op car park and visibility is impaired by waiting traffic at bus stops and parked vehicles.
 This needs to be improved as a matter of urgency.
+Coaches regularly bring visitors to the town and service the schools but provision for coach parking is poor.